gregdan3/gregdan3.github.io/pages/toki-pona/sona/li.md

 #### Grammar

 In the previous lesson, we covered a sentence which exclusively began with either `mi` or `sina`.
 In this lesson, we covered a sentence where anything can start the sentence- so long as it is followed by `li`.
-In fact, these are the same kind of sentence!
+In fact, these are the same kind of sentence, which is why the predicate is now named the li phrase!

-> `[mi/sina] [predicate]`
+> `[mi/sina] [phrase]`

-> `[subject] li [predicate]`
+> `[subject] li [phrase]`

 Another way to think about this sentence is this: if the subject is _exactly_ mi or _exactly_ sina, don't include `li`.

 #### Content Words and Particles

-As in many examples, any _meaningful_ word may appear in either the subject _or_ the predicate, or even in both at once.
+Any _meaningful_ word may appear in either the subject, the li phrase, or both at once.
 When I say "meaningful", this refers the idea of a **content word**, or a word which serves some _semantic_ function instead of an exclusively grammatical one.
 The word `li` is only grammatical- it is not a content word.
 Every other word so far is a content word.

 The word `li` is a **particle**, and is not the only one!
 We will learn about the rest in future lessons.
 What they have in common is having no semantic function- no meaning.